fastn-stack/workshop-old/01-data/02-boolean/README.md

 You have learnt how to define a boolean variable and use to control the UI.

-Move to learning about [integers and strings](../03-numbers-and-strings/) or back to [the list](../../README.md).
+Move to learning about [numbers and strings](../03-numbers-and-strings/) or back to [the list](../../README.md).